[Updated for the 'Winter Economy Plan' announced by the UK's finance minister (the Chancellor) on 24 September 2020]

 Could we see further VAT rate reductions in order to further stimulate consumer spending?
-Following the 2008 financial crisis, the standard rate of VAT in the UK was temporarily reduced to 15% from 17.5% (which is similar to a stimulus measure recently announced in Germany - see here).
-A targeted VAT rate cut now, followed by a more wide-ranging VAT rate cut later, might chime with comments by The Institute for Fiscal Studies that an across-the-board VAT reduction could be effective, but not if it is implemented too early (see here); so it may yet be that the current targeted VAT rate cut will at some point be expanded in scope.
+Following the 2008 financial crisis, the standard rate of VAT in the UK was temporarily reduced to 15 per cent from 17.5 per cent (which is similar to a stimulus measure recently announced in Germany – see here).
+A targeted VAT rate cut now, followed by a more wide-ranging VAT rate cut later, might chime with comments by The Institute for Fiscal Studies that an across-the-board VAT reduction could be effective, but not if it is implemented too early (see here); so it may yet be that the current targeted VAT rate cut will at some point be further expanded in scope.

 Changes might also be made to the capital allowances regime in order to provide increased incentives for investment.
 The UK also has form in this area, having introduced a temporary expansion of first year allowances following the 2008 financial crisis.

 What can we learn from the revenue-raising measures introduced after the 2008 financial crisis?